dgadiraju/nifi-workshop/03 Converting File Formats.md

 * If we get the data in text file format with header, we can leverage the header to infer the column names while converting the file formats.

 ## Setup and Analyze Data
-We will use citibike data set on top of retail_db data set for this session.
+We will use citibike data set for this session.
 You can get citibike data set from this [location](https://s3.amazonaws.com/tripdata/index.html).
 * We can use `wget` to download the data.
 * You can find that there are 2 patterns to the data set.
 We can build wget command using range of months rather than downloading one file at a time.
   * yyyyMM-citibike-tripdata.zip -> 20{13..16}{01..12}-citibike-tripdata.zip